appsmithorg/appsmith/CONTRIBUTING.md

     - Datasources

-## How to set up local development
+## 👨‍💻 How to set up local development

 ### Client
-Our frontend client is written in ReactJS and Typescript.
-State management is done via Redux and workflows are handled via Redux Saga.
+Appsmith's client (UI/frontend) uses the ReactJS library and Typescript.
+The application also uses libraries like react-redux and redux-saga for workflows.

 ##### Pre-requisites:

+On your development machine, please ensure that:

 1. You have `docker` installed in your system.
 If not, please visit: [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
 2. You have `mkcert` installed.
 Please visit: [https://github.com/FiloSottile/mkcert#installation](https://github.com/FiloSottile/mkcert#installation) for details.
+For `mkcert` to work with firefox you may require the `nss` utility to be installed.
+Details are in the link above.
 3. You have `envsubst` installed. use `brew install gettext` on macOS.
 Linux machines usually have this installed.
 4. You have cloned the repo in your local machine.